The term ‘registered breeder’ generally means one of the following:

 1. Registration with a breed club or association

-2. Registration with the local council
+2. Duly registered with the relevant local authority

 RSPCA Australia advocates a compulsory legislated registration and licensing system and mandatory standards for the conduct of dog and cat breeding, without exemption.
 RSPCA Australia supports mandatory display of breeder registration/licence numbers at the point of sale and in all advertisements.